disk91/Disk91_LoRaE5/README.md

         bool      withADR = false   // when true, the ADR is turned ON );

+    bool setup(                     // Setup the LoRaWAN stack without setting credential, needed for some sensecap board apparently uint8_t   zone,             // radio zone selection
+        bool      selfDC = false,   // when true, the duty cycle management is not managed by the module but the user application bool      withADR = false   // when true, the ADR is turned ON );

     bool setup(                     // Setup the LoRaWAN stack uint8_t   zone,             // radio zone selection
         uint8_t   deveui[],         // deviceEUI in the normal order for the bytes uint8_t   appeui[],         // applicationEUI in the normal order for the bytes uint8_t   appkey[],         // applicationKEY in the normal order for the bytes bool      selfDC = false,   // when true, the duty cycle management is not managed by the module but the user application bool      withADR = false   // when true, the ADR is turned ON );

+    bool setup(  // string like setup
+        uint8_t   zone,             // radio zone selection
+        String    deveui,           // deviceEUI in the normal order for the bytes String    appeui,           // applicationEUI in the normal order for the bytes String    appkey,           // applicationKEY in the normal order for the bytes bool      selfDC = false,   // when true, the duty cycle management is not managed by the module but the user application bool      withADR = false   // when true, the ADR is turned ON );

+    bool setup(  // c_str like setup
+        uint8_t   zone,             // radio zone selection
+        char    * deveui,           // deviceEUI in the normal order for the bytes char    * appeui,           // applicationEUI in the normal order for the bytes char    * appkey,           // applicationKEY in the normal order for the bytes bool      selfDC = false,   // when true, the duty cycle management is not managed by the module but the user application bool      withADR = false   // when true, the ADR is turned ON );